Kidev/QML-Spatial-UI/README.md

 - **Dynamic Property Changes**
   All properties of `SpatialItem` can be updated dynamically, allowing for responsive and interactive 3D UIs that change based on user actions or other conditions in the application.

 ### Documentation: SpatialItem

 #### Properties

+- **`data`** (**default**) [Item]:
+  Represents the content of the overlay UI.
+This can be customized to show specific information, such as labels, icons, or controls.
+As the default property, this means a children of `SpatialItem` will get assigned to it automatically.

 - **`camera`** (**required**) [PerspectiveCamera]:
   Defines the reference camera for this SpatialItem.
-It must be a `PerspectiveCamera` inside a Node, which will be used to compute the distance to the target and project its position to the screen space.
+It must be a `PerspectiveCamera` inside a `Node`, which will be used to compute the distance to the target and project its position to the screen space.

+- **`size`** (**required**) [size]:
+  The base size of the overlay UI in screen space, before applying scaling based on distance.
+This property can be used to adjust the perceived size of the overlay.

+- **`target`** (**required**) [Model]:
+  The 3D model to which the overlay UI is linked.
+The position of this model is used to determine the screen position for displaying the overlay.

+- **`linker`** [ShapePath]:
+  Defines the visual appearance of the linker line between the overlay and the target model.
+This property can be customized to modify attributes like color, width, and style of the linker.

 - **`fixedSize`** [bool]:
   If `true`, the overlay UI will maintain a constant size on the screen regardless of distance to the camera.
 Defaults to `false`.